mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-5. Open `_header.dust` found under /adaptation/templates/partials
+5. From the `/adaptation/templates/partials` folder, open the `_header.dust` Dust file in your editor.
-6. Replace the content within `<header>` with the following:
+6. Replace the whole content of the `<header> ... </header>` section in the Dust file with the following HTML snippet:

     ```html
     <div class="t-header__menu">